rfeinman/pytorch-minimize/README.md

 ## Optimizer API

-Coming soon there will be a new, alternative API revolving around the `torch.optim.Optimizer` class.
+As an alternative to the functional API, pytorch-minimize also includes an "optimizer" API based on the `torch.optim.Optimizer` class.
-An early prototype can be accessed as follows:
+To access the optimizer class, import as follows:

     from torchmin import Minimizer

-It has not been rigorously tested, and documentation is currently limited.